Franck Biancheri (minister)

-Franck Biancheri (born 2 May 1960) is a Monegasque businessman and former foreign and finance minister of Monaco.
+Franck Biancheri (born 2 May 1960) is a Monégasque businessman and former foreign and finance minister of Monaco.

 Early life and education

 Biancheri was born on 2 May 1960.
 He graduated from ESCP, Paris Business School.

 Career

 Biancheri served as minister of finance and economy from 2000 until July 2006.
 He rejoined the Council of Government as the minister of foreign affairs from 2008 to 2011.
 He also served as Monaco’s economic development minister.
 He has been the CEO of Monaco QD Hotels and Resorts Management.